marcgeurts/checker/docs/tasks/phpcpd.md

 *Default: null*

-This option specify to write result in PMD-CPD XML format to file.
+This option specify which will log file.

 ### min-lines